WORKING FROM HOME: Using a Standing Desk and Why You Should Try It

 When I was working on my PhD, I bought a cube shelving unit, this thing.
 Stuck it on top of my desk horizontally and presto: I had a solid standing desk with a great opening underneath where I stored all my notes, books, etc.

 Here at Pow HQ, we are using a couple of gardening shelving units that we took apart and stuck on our desks (this stuff)!
-The size ended up being perfect for Daniel and our other Pow peeps but for me, it was too tall.
+The size ended up being perfect for our tall team members and our other Pow peeps but for me, it was too tall.
 So… we sawed a couple of inches down and BOOM!
 Perfect for my 5’6 skeleton :-)

 I suggest you get something like it if you want to make your own standing desk.
 Or get something like this and just prop it on top of your desk!